Silicon-Ally/rules_gqlgen/example/README.md

 To run this you'll need to have [bazel](https://bazel.build/) installed, and it's also recommended to use [bazelisk](https://github.com/bazelbuild/bazelisk) to choose a suitable version of bazel to run.
-We use [gazelle](https://github.com/bazelbuild/bazel-gazelle) to manage GoLang dependencies in bazel, but that isn't strictly nescessary.
+We use [gazelle](https://github.com/bazelbuild/bazel-gazelle) to manage Go dependencies in bazel, but that isn't strictly nescessary.

 ## What is happening?